puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hiera.md

 of levels listed under this configuration file's `hierarchy:` section.
 If a value is found in a data source defined for the "Per-node data" level, that value is used.
-If no matching value is found there, Hiera tries the next level: in this case, "Per-OS defaults".
+If no matching value is found there, Hiera tries the next level: in this case, "Per-domain defaults".
 Finally, if no value is found in the previous data sources, Hiera looks in the "Common data" level's `common.yaml` file.

 Because this configuration file is written in